Is Facebook missing/not working? See this page's footer.

 Is the your site's topic apparent at first glance?

 Are your filenames based on relevant keywords?
+Are your overall URLs of a practial length and meaningful to the user?

 Try to avoid frames.
 If you can't or don't want to, use appropriate